MONEI

 What is a PSP (Payment Service Provider)?

-PSPs (payment service providers), also known as merchant service providers, let you create a simple payment experience for your customers.
+PSPs (payment service providers), also known as merchant service providers, let you create a simple payment experience for customers.
 It’s crucial to accept as many payment methods as possible and to process payments in the safest and easiest way.
 Connecting your store with the right PSP can help you do this.

 Table of contents